badhon495/Easy_Docker_Installation/README.md

 # Easy-Docker-Installation

 Skip the manual and get Docker up and running with a single click!
 This streamlined shell script handles everything—from uninstalling old packages to setting up Docker on your Debian-based system.
 No fuss, no hassle—just pure automation.
 Perfect for anyone who wants Docker installed quickly and efficiently!
-This project is currently available for Kali Linux, Linux Mint Debian Edition, Fedora, and Linux Mint.
+This project is currently available for **Kali Linux, Ubuntu, CentOS, Debian, OpenSUSE, Linux Mint Debian Edition, Fedora, and Linux Mint**.

 ## One Click Installation

-Please make sure you have curl installed on your system.
-If not, then go to this [Installing curl](https://github.com/badhon495/Easy_Docker_Installation/tree/main?tab=readme-ov-file#installing-curl) section to install curl on your system.
+Ensure `curl` is installed on your system.
+If not, follow [this guide](https://github.com/badhon495/Easy_Docker_Installation/tree/main?tab=readme-ov-file#installing-curl).

 Run this following command on the terminal to install Docker with a single click: